 - Temporary Ban on operations of the Business Enterprise

 The stronger the trademark, the better protection it will have.
-The best trademarks are suggestive original, arbitrary, descriptive, fanciful, and totally unexpected.
+The best trademarks are suggestive, original, arbitrary, descriptive, fanciful, and unexpected.
 Trademarks that are basic or that inadequately showcase and describe products or brands usually receive less protection.
 Descriptive trademarks also can be registered, but they are weak.
 A strong mark is said to have a not so obvious connection to the services or brands.

 Registration of trademark UAE might seem like a tenuous job without help.
 Our team of experts at Commitbiz can offer our expert advice and provide hassle-free trademark registration.
 Feel free to contact us, and we'd be more than happy to help.